pink-junkjard/hyperfiddle/README.md

 > <kbd><img src="https://i.imgur.com/z5oYOhy.png"></kbd>
 >
-> *The radio control on :fiddle/type is a custom attribute renderer for Datomic keywords*
+> *The radio control on :fiddle/type is an attribute renderer. :fiddle/query has
+> an attribute renderer for Clojure code, and the layout itself (including button labels and stuff)
+> is a fiddle renderer, about 100 lines of Reagent markup, eval'ed at runtime.
+Each popover also has a
+> handful of custom renderers.*

 ## Roadmap